 Richard Kemp Analysis: The war crimes have been committed by Hamas

 Hamas have learnt many lessons from their defeat in the two previous Israeli operations in Gaza.
-They are better at concealing their rocket launchers and have developed a vast complex of concrete lined underground tunnels using resources that could have been spent on alleviating the plight of their hapless civilian population.
+They are better at concealing their rocket launchers and have developed a vast complex of concrete lined underground tunnels using resources that could have been spent on alleviating the plight of their hapless civilian population.'IDF does more than any other army to prevent civilian deaths'

 These tunnels protect their munitions from air attack and allow rockets and launchers to be moved about the battlefield immune from air attack.
 Their commanders also skulk underground while their fighters and civilians die in the mayhem above.